 -0.0151-sinL×sinDcosL×cosD

 part of the Hdaylight equations will be less than -1 for a portion of the year and greater than +1 for a different portion of the year.
-During these portions of the year the above equations for Hdaylight not be used and instead, the following apply:
+During these portions of the year for Hdaylight becomes as follows:

 If -0.0151-sinL×sinDcosL×cosD<-1 then H daylight = 24 (the sun does not set).